-During 2011, the Board continued to offer the expanded basic training program (760 hours).
+During 2012, the Board updated the basic training program (760 hours) from when it was first created in 2001.
 Merit training was offered, including several web-based training programs.
 The Board continues to focus on revising the continuing education program.